 Visiting West Quoddy Head

-Please note: We strongly recommend that you double check the website or call for the more up-to-date information for this site.
+Please note: We strongly recommend that you double-check the website or call for more up-to-date information on this site.

 - Address: 973 S Lubec Rd, Lubec, ME

 - Cost: none

 - Open: Memorial Day - September

 There are a few picnic tables available and the view is stunning.
 Parking is ample and there are a couple of restrooms.
 Here are some ideas for your visit: